Sutherland Shire Libraries: Collection

 Sutherland Shire Libraries had a total stock of 372,518 items as of June 2015, and 367,049 as of June 2016.
 The main community language collections are held at Sutherland, Menai and Sylvania libraries, covering Arabic, Chinese, Greek and Russian.
 As of June 2015, adult fiction was 24.73% of the total library collection.

 Sutherland Shire Libraries offers several different platforms for audiobooks and eBooks.
-It offers free music MP3 downloads from Sony Music, Kanopy on-demand video streaming, and a number of research databases, mostly available online with a library card.
+It offers free music MP3 downloads from Sony Music, Kanopy on-demand video streaming, access to LinkedIn Learning, and a number of research databases, mostly available online with a library card.
 Sutherland Shire Libraries also offer Encyclopædia Britannica, Consumer Health Complete, information about health for the general public, Gale Virtual Reference Library, Infobase ebooks, Salem Press biographies, and the Standards Australia building standards in-library.

 Sutherland Shire Libraries maintains a collection development policy, and a local studies collection policy.

 In the Local Studies collection, several historical photographs have been digitised and put online.
 It keeps a historical newspaper index dating back to 1900.
 Several oral histories with early residents of the area have been recorded and transcribed on the website, released under a Creative Commons license.
 Historical studies, videos, and pathfinders are available on local topics.

 Services

 The library offers reader's advisory services, book clubs, author talks, and interlibrary loans.
 Storytimes are available for young children, and the library supports the Premier's Reading Challenge.
 The library runs activities for Children's Book Week in August, and coding and robotics workshops are offered for children.
 LEGO construction clubs are offered in Sylvania and Engadine.
 For older people, home library services, knitting clubs, and technology classes are offered.
 International English Language Testing System (IELTS) online courses are provided.
 The library provides lectures about Higher School Certificate topics, a study skills online resource, and lists of related texts for HSC English topics.
 Quiet study spaces are also provided for HSC students.
 All branches except Bundeena have internet-connected computers available for hire.
 Most branches have four hours of free Wi-Fi access, with a login using a library card.
 Photocopying is available at all branches, and some offer scanning and fax services.
 A monthly meeting is held at Sutherland Library's makerspace.
 The library has held an annual book sale since 1989 which lasts over three days, which fund furniture and equipment for the libraries.
-Energy-monitor devices for households have also been available to borrow from the libraries.
+Energy-monitor devices and sustainability kits for households have also been available to borrow from the libraries, and batteries, cables and small e-waste items can be recycled at the Caringbah branch.
 The library also offers an app which allows users to search the collection, check out books, and manage their account.

 The Library website's homepage had 320,883 hits in 2014–15, and 346,920 in 2015–16.